KUMARSUMIT585/ks/README.md

 To execute - right click on Feature and run as cucumber feature Browser -   Chrome (driver in repo)

-Status-  Both test case automated & passing
+Status-  Both test case automated & passing (have attached Extent report)

 If facing issues while set up-  pls update maven project (force update of snapshot or releases)/ contact me

 Improvements in future -
-  better reporting with screenshots data through excel or json more reusable functions written more pages defined (did minimal pages to save time yet displaying POM knowledge )
+  better reporting with screenshots writing Extent utility writing more utility functions (drop down , select , web table operations and so on) data through excel or json more reusable functions written more pages defined (did minimal pages to save time yet displaying POM knowledge )